Bruce McAllister (politician)

-Bruce H. McAllister (born March 27, 1971) is a Canadian politician who was an elected member to the Legislative Assembly of Alberta representing the electoral district of Chestermere-Rocky View.
+Bruce H. McAllister (born March 27, 1971) is a Canadian politician who currently serves as the executive director of Alberta Premier Danielle Smith’s office.
+He was an elected member to the Legislative Assembly of Alberta representing the electoral district of Chestermere-Rocky View.

 After the 2012 Alberta election, McAllister along with 16 other Wildrose MLAs formed the Official Opposition.
 Wildrose Leader Danielle Smith appointed McAllister as Education and Advanced Education Critic.
+He was defected to the Alberta Progressive Conservative along with nine Wildrose MLAs and was later defeated in the 2015 Alberta election.

 Broadcast career

 After completing a diploma in broadcast journalism from Loyalist College in Belleville, Ontario, McAllister has had a career in broadcast journalism, working in cities including Halifax, Winnipeg, Medicine Hat, and Victoria.
 From 2004 to autumn 2011 (immediately prior to running in the 2012 provincial election) he was co-anchor of the morning news program on Global Calgary.
 After eight years of hosting the morning show he made the choice to leave Global Calgary to pursue a career in politics.